-Currently, there are a massive amount of anaemia patients.
+Currently, there are a massive amount of anemia patients.
 Every house has 6% of patients with this disease.
 Calculated as a percentage, it may be more.
-Decreased production of red blood cells, decreased haemoglobin, and non-production of blood are the symptoms of this disease.
+Decreased production of red blood cells, reduced hemoglobin, and non-production of blood are the symptoms of this disease.
 It is also called a low red blood cell count.

 Low red blood cell count is common nowadays.
 Many people fight with it, and after three months, they save themselves by taking blood from others as long as they can.
 Many suffer from depression and fear.
 If you have a little more awareness and care, you can stay healthy for a long time.
 And for this, we need to reserve blood or donors.

 To know more about it, please scroll down.

 Low red blood cell count what does it mean?

 You may experience anaemia when you are pregnant.
 When you have anaemia, your blood does not have enough healthy red blood cells in your tissues and to carry oxygen to your baby.